solana-developers/solana-cookbook/docs/guides/account-maps.md

 For the `1:1` mapping, we would want a blog's address to be derived **only** from its user, which would allow us to retrieve a blog, given its authority (or _user_).
 Hence, the seeds for a blog would consist of its **authority's key**, and possibly a prefix of **"blog"**, to act as a type identifier.

 For the `1:N` mapping, we would want each post's address to be derived **not only** from the blog which it is associated with, but also another **identifier**, allowing us to differentiate between the `N` number of posts in the blog.
-In the example below, each post's address is derived from the blog's key, a **slug** to identify each post, and a prefix of **"post"**, to act as a type identifier.
+In the example below, each post's address is derived from the **blog's key**, a **slug** to identify each post, and a prefix of **"post"**, to act as a type identifier.

 The code is as shown below,